elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

 ## Battery Economics
 The main objective of this project is to create a business case for using a battery system to reduce energy bills.
 Ultimately the model aims to produce the information required to justify whether investing in batteries is feasible and advise on the best battery to buy based on it's capacity and it's power rating.
 Due to the readily available commercial information of Tesla's Power-pack 2, this battery system was used to model financial feasibility and  optimal product.

 There are 3 ways the model will evaluate the value of the battery system, these are: *pay-back period*, *total-savings* (over a designated period of time) and *net present value* (calculated for different discount rates).
-Each of these methods results will be compared to crediting the merits and pitfuls of each to understand which battery system is the optimum for the system.
+Each of these methods results will be compared to crediting the merits and pitfalls of each to understand which battery system is the optimum for the system.

 **NPV Calculation:**
 As the battery is a large up front cost, it is likely that the battery will be purchased on financing this means that interest on the loan has to be paid each year reducing the battery value.
 Additionally the battery will degrade in performance over time, this is key to understanding the value of the product over its life time.
 Using an Initial return rate \hl{Add return rate calc here} the maximum discount rate can be found for a few batteries (using the extremes).
 This can then be used to set different discount rates, where 0 is used to illustrate the payback of the battery.
 Even with the battery degrading, it can be predicted that the battery will continue to degrade until failure.